17 Mar Santorini Easter

 Easter in Santorini, Welcome to spring

 Easter in Santorini is simply one of a kind!
 The Cyclades are one of the most popular tourist destinations not only in Greece but also abroad.
 The Easter holidays are the beginning of the tourist season and the islands begin to welcome Greeks and foreign visitors.
-The countless, traditional, Easter customs combined with the all-night atmosphere and local flavors make the Cyclades an ideal destination.
+The countless Easter customs, combined with the all-night atmosphere and local flavors make the Cyclades an ideal destination.

 The days of Easter have a special color and aroma in the Cycladic islands.
-There, you will discover many traditions creating a magical setting during Easter as the gunpowder war of Milos, the sinking of the Epitaph in the sea, in Tinos and the thousands of lit tins in the village of Pyrgos in Santorini.
+There, you will discover many traditions creating a magical setting during Easter.
+The most famous are the gunpowder war of Milos, the sinking of the Epitaph in the sea in Tinos and the thousands of lit tins in the village of Pyrgos in Santorini.

 Greek Easter in Santorini

 Fantastic and enchanting are the endless caldera with its sweet wildlife.
-As often as one might see, the Black sandy beaches, fascinating history and the important prehistoric site in Akrotiri and the cosmopolitan atmosphere with the unique local products and wines continue to cause unexplained psychotherapeutic impressions.
+As often as one might see, the Black sandy beaches, fascinating history, the important prehistoric site in Akrotiri, the cosmopolitan atmosphere with the unique local products and wines continue to cause unexplained psychotherapeutic impressions.

 If you want to join us and to be a part of our traditions during Easter, don`t hesitate!
-You are welcome to visit us and to live like a local and to see for yourself that is the best time to visit Santorini: Nice weather, not crowded with tourists and you will be able to meet local people
+You are welcome to visit us and live like a local!
+See for yourself that Easter is the best time to visit Santorini.
+Nice weather, not crowded with tourists and you will be able to meet local people.

 Immerse yourself in our customs and traditions.

 The largest church of Santorini is the Orthodox Cathedral located at the center of Fira, dedicated to Ipapanti.
-The Cathedral is also known as Our Lady “Belonia” It was founded in the 19th century.
+Furthermore, the Cathedral is also known as Our Lady “Belonia”.
+It was founded in the 19th century.
 The interior has very interesting murals and wall painting.
 In the close distance is the Catholic Cathedral dedicated to Saint John the Baptist.
-During the Byzantine times was built the famous church of Panagia Episkopi that has survived many invasions and is well-preserved up to this day.
-In the Catholic neighborhood of Fira lies the Domenican Convent, a place with the unique insight of the artwork that prevailed in Santorini during the medieval times.
+During the Byzantine times, the famous church of Panagia Episkopi was built.
+Episkopi has survived many invasions and is well-preserved up to this day.
+In the Catholic neighborhood of Fira lies the Domenican Convent.
+A place with the unique insight of the artwork that prevailed in Santorini during the medieval times.
 Today it is inhabited by 12 nuns.

 Santorini Easter Customs